RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/3DS/Mario Kart 7 (USA Rev 1.2) [0004000000030800]/Minimap Codes (4 Codes).md

 </details>

 <details>
-<summary>Enhanced Player Minimap Icon</summary>
+<summary>Minimap Character Icon Rotates with Kart Direction</summary>

-Minimap player icons will be facing the direction they're going.
+Minimap character icons will rotate based on the direction the kart is facing.
+Similar to how the searchlight/arrow rotates to point in the kart’s direction, the same behavior will apply to the character icons.
 Includes a fix for damage animation to work

 ```armv7
 00173818 EB14320E